-Standard Plan: Email, Passport push notifications, Slack, Microsoft Teams
+Standard Plan: Email, Envoy Mobile push notifications, Slack, Microsoft Teams, Office 365 Groups,

 Custom host notification text

 It’s easy to customize the text that appears in host notifications.
-You can add in custom variables to automatically populate the host’s name, visitor’s name, your company and location names.
+You can add custom variables to automatically populate the host’s name, visitor’s name, your company, and location names.